Skip to main content

-Sometimes you want to change or add new types of block attributes that you want to be exposed in the WPGraphQL API.
+Sometimes you want to change or add new types of block attributes that you want exposed in the WPGraphQL API.
 This can be accomplished by using the wpgraphql_content_blocks_block_class filter available to you in the wp-graphql-content-blocks plugin.

 wpgraphql_content_blocks_block_class